Facebook Pixel Car Photography: 18 Tips for Breathtaking Images (+ Examples)

 Tips for gorgeous car photography

-Now, we must acknowledge that some issues may require more than just soap and water.
-Those pesky dents and imperfections can be trickier to handle.
-If you find yourself facing a less-than-perfect car, fear not!
+Of course, some issues may require more than just a little soap, water, and vacuuming.
+You may find yourself facing a less-than-perfect car, and that’s okay!
 Strategically adjust your framing to avoid highlighting problem areas and instead focus on the car’s best features.
 Don’t let a few dings ruin the show.

-And hey, let’s not forget about the magic of post-processing!
-With the right tools in hand, you can digitally transform your car into a flawless masterpiece.
-I encourage you to use programs like Photoshop to remove blemishes, but remember that every editing step will take extra time behind the computer, so it’s always best to get things right in the field.
+Don’t forget about the magic of post-processing, either.
+I encourage you to use programs like Photoshop to remove blemishes; just remember that every editing step will take extra time behind the computer, so it’s always best to get things right in the field.

 13. Capture a mix of wide and close-up car photos